 Note: If the author of the post has not connected his account with WordPress.com, push notifications will be sent to the main user who connected the Jetpack site to WordPress.com

-This feature is activated by default.
-While there is no deactivation control from within the Jetpack settings interface, you can deactivate it by following this guide.
+The Notifications are activated by default.
+While there is no deactivation control from within the Jetpack settings interface, you can deactivate it by following the guide to control Jetpack features on one page.

 |Data Synced (Read More)|